suhuruli/docs/getting-started/limitations.md

 For higher limits become a [Design Partner](https://www.craft.do/s/bgJFtYzSZwuFXD)
 {% endhint %}

-In beta, Spice.xyz has a number of limitations, including:
+In beta, Spice.ai has a number of limitations, including:

 #### Global API Limits